All Items

 25059

-about 100 pieces, wooden, figurals, one missing piece, one slightly damaged, push fit style, images of dogs representing the countries, Bulldog(England), Poodle(France), Netherlands(Schipperke), and Russia(Borzoi), described and listed in the catalogs as 504
+about 150 pieces, wooden, figurals, complete with box, one missing nib, push fit style, listed and described in the catalogs as 0601,

 Zag-Zaw line of puzzles was first produced in 1909, most incorporate figurals or whimsies, sold in red, orange, or occasionally green boxes with labels on the side or bottom of the box, most without guide pictures.
 Initially cut non-interlocking but by 1930's became more so.
 Puzzles have a different cuts so that the same image will come in several versions which means that missing pieces can not be taken from other puzzles with the same image.
 The puzzle labels are often hand written and come with minor variations in titles and details.
 Some have a DESIGN category on the label.
 From my readings this refers to the style of cut, wavy lines, figurals, etc. See also Bob Armstrong's website on old jigsaw puzzles